 First, make sure you have carbs and sodium before bed to help you relax and turn off those stress hormones.
 I also highly recommend drinking bone broth or getting some form of glycine.
 This amino acid is incredibly calming and promotes sleep quality.
 Another good option is to take ashwagandha, a relaxing adaptogenic herb that lowers stress hormones.

 Next, keep a salty, carby snack near your bed for if you wake up in the night.
-If you find yourself waking up with the racing heart and dry mouth, try eating a few saltines to help you shut down that adrenaline.
-Getting more glycine can also help at this time.
+If you find yourself waking up with the racing heart and dry mouth, try eating a few saltines to shut down that adrenaline.
+Getting more glycine can also help here.

 Finally, use a bright light on your eyes to wake you up in the morning.
-I have an infrared light by my bed that I use when I first wake up, placing it on my closed eyes while I take my body temperature measurements.
+I have an infrared light by my bed that I use when I first wake up.
+I place it on my closed eyes while I take my body temperature measurements.
 This bright light signals to your body that it’s daytime and that it needs to wake up and get you going.

-4. Brain Fog & Concentration Issues
+4. Brain Fog and Concentration Issues

 But when this happens from chronic stress in our modern world, it leads to poor work performance and frustration.
 In fact, chronic exposure to cortisol has been shown to actually kill brain cells.
 This results in less brain plasticity, slower learning and worse memory.

 What’s more, when you work on lowering stress, you might end up feeling more tired and less focused temporarily.
-If the stress hormones were propping you up and giving you just enough energy to get by, what do you think happens when you turn them off and rely on your low baseline of energy, which is also not good.
+If the stress hormones were giving you just enough energy to get by, what do you think happens when you turn them off?
+Then you rely on your low baseline of energy, which is also not good.
 That’s right, you feel completely wiped out, similar to after a workout.

 So what’s the solution?

 Anything that will increase brain function without increasing stress — or even better, while lowering stress.
 Luckily, there are a class of compounds called “nootropics” that do just that.

-5. Poor Appetite & Weight Gain
+5. Poor Appetite and Weight Gain

-Finally, a major but seemingly contradictory symptom of stress is the combination of poor appetite and weight gain.
+Finally, a major but contradictory symptom of stress is the combination of poor appetite and weight gain.

-Ideally when you eat, you should feel a healthy hunger for real food (much different than how a craving feels), you should not want to keep eating when your stomach is full, and the meal should be digested quickly.
+Ideally when you eat, you should feel a healthy hunger for real food (much different than how a craving feels).
+You should not want to keep eating when your stomach is full, and the meal should be digested quickly.

 I’ve been on both sides of this.

 In the stressed state when you’re low on the spectrum of health, you feel heavy and slow, and gain fat incredibly easily.
-But in the non-stressed state when you’re high on the spectrum of health, you feel light and agile, and can eat huge meals throughout the day without gaining any weight at all.
+But in the non-stressed state, when you’re high on the spectrum of health, you feel light and agile, and can eat huge meals throughout the day without gaining any weight at all.

 Lower your stress levels.

 This often requires eating more food, which many dieters are reluctant to do.
 But if you focus on things like body temperature and the other markers of stress, you can slowly raise your food intake to reduce stress without gaining weight.

 This is especially true for your carb intake, as your body is less adapted to eat carbs if you’ve been avoiding them for some time.
-Raise them to help reduce stress, but do it gradually.
+Raise them to help reduce stress, but do so gradually.

 End Stress Before It Ends You

-It’s become so common that we’ve gotten used to living in this stressed state, as our bodies’ are continuing to be torn down.
+It’s become so common that we’ve gotten used to living in this stressed state, as our bodies are continuing to be torn down.
 That’s why these signs of hidden stress are so important.

 Keep an eye out for: